usexfg/DIGM/P2P_Audio_Architecture.md

     "duration": "18 months"
   }
   ```
-* Elder-Nodes stake DIGM token as collateral and receive HEAT/PARA rewards for keeping the chunk online and passing audit-proofs.
+* Eldernodes (or COLD L3 nodes) stake collateral (DI₲M or XFG/HEAT) to receive PARA rewards for keeping the chunk online and passing audit-proofs.

 ### 2.3  Audit-proofs (“Fresh Index”)
 * Once per epoch a random subset of nodes must return the SHA-256 of a random byte-range inside a chunk they claim to hold.